menu

 The overall crime rate in Falmouth is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Falmouth is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Falmouth doesn't have a public transportation system that people use for their commute.

 Demographics

 The people who call Falmouth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Falmouth residents report their race to be White.
-Important ancestries of people in Falmouth include Dutch, German, French Canadian, Irish, and English.
+Important ancestries of people in Falmouth include Dutch, German, Swedish, English, and Lithuanian.

 The most common language spoken in Falmouth is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Polish and Italian.

 Notable & Unique Neighborhood Characteristics